BOV (armoured personnel carrier): Description

-Second generation BOV is currently in development in serial production by Yugoimport SDPR.
+The second generation BOV is currently in serial production by Yugoimport SDPR.
 It has a new four-wheel drive and is powered by the Cummins diesel engine.
-It has weight about 11 tons, new transmission, new communications devices and protects crew against 12.7mm caliber guns and all anti-armor land mines.
-New generation BOV has integrated air-condition and independent battery power source that enables all functions working without engine turned on, thus enabling silent operation.
-It has few variants planned, including different commend variants, scout, armed, military police and as personnel carrier.
+It weighs about 11 tons, and has a new transmission, new communications devices and protects the crew against 12.7mm caliber guns and all anti-armour land mines.
+The second generation BOV also has integrated air-conditioning and an independent battery power source that enables all functions without the engine needing to be turned on, thus enabling silent operation.
+Several variants are planned, including command, reconnaissance, military police and armoured personnel carrier configurations.
 Current known versions are armed with RCWS consisting of 7.62mm Zastava machine-gun and 40 mm grenade launcher or 12.7mm Zastava manned turret.
 Scout versions have mast with high-resolution day and night cameras, data link to transmit all information in real time to command center.
 Command versions have additional internal posts with displays for viewing tactical situation.
-It can carry up to six soldiers in scout and personnel carrier variant.
+It can carry up to six soldiers in the scout and armoured personnel carrier configurations.